 Who needs St Tropez anyway?
-We’re happy with the beaches a little closer to home, thanks very much.
-These are 10 of the best beaches in the UK…
+We’re happy with the beaches a little closer to home, thank you very much.
+Whether it’s a coastal weekend break, or a leisurely afternoon stroll on your doorstep, make the most of the late summer sunshine at one of Britain’s best beaches.
+Enjoy our round-up of 10 of the best beaches in the UK…

 1. Croyde Bay, North Devon